m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

  We can see that in all cases, connection rate decreases with file size.
 That being said, connection rate increases as the number of optimization increases, with the fully optimized flash having the highest connection rate at a given file size.
 Optimizations are important!

 ## Summary of Performance Results
-When the data is in cache, SPED smokes AMPED Flash, since AMPED Flash makes an “unnecessary” test for memory presence on each request.
+When the data is in cache, SPED smokes AMPED Flash, since AMPED Flash makes an "unnecessary" test for memory presence on each request.
 Both SPED and AMPED Flash perform better than MT/MP models, because neither occurs any synchronization or context switching overhead.

 When the workload is disk-bound, AMPED Flash performs much better than SPED, which blocks on I/O request because it doesn’t have asynchronous I/O. AMPED Flash performs better than MT/MP because the more efficient memory implementation leaves more memory available for caching.